WSTG - Latest

 Figure 4.10.4-1: Example Control Flow of Login Form

 Most Arenas or travel agencies have ticketing applications that allow users to purchase tickets and reserve seats.
-When the user requests the tickets seats are locked or reserved pending payment.
+When the user requests the tickets, seats they pick are locked or reserved pending payment.
 What if an attacker keeps reserving seats but not checking out?
 Will the seats be released, or will no tickets be sold?
 Some ticket vendors now only allow users 5 minutes to complete a transaction or the transaction is invalidated.

 Suppose a precious metals e-commerce site allows users to make purchases with a price quote based on market price at the time they log on.
-What if an attacker logs on and places an order but does not complete the transaction until later in the day only of the price of the metals goes up?
+What if an attacker logs on and places an order but does not complete the transaction until later in the day only if the price of the metals goes up?
 Will the attacker get the initial lower price?

 - Review the project documentation for system functionality that may be impacted by time.